PapaPeach/PeachREC/README.md

 # Notes
 - PeachREC relies on being present **when the match starts** to record a demo automatically.
 If you join or have to reconnect halfway through a match **you must record a demo manually**.
+- If you install a different HUD after running **peachrec_installer.exe**, you will need to re-run **peachrec_installer.exe** so that it can modify your new HUD accordingly.
 - There is a known quirk with PeachREC where in a tournament server, joining a team, joining spectator, then joining a team again, will trigger a recording to start and immediately stop.
 It's inconsequential and probably impossible to fix.

 # Compatibility